folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "God, give me life, dear God, please give me peace" > God-given life

-* In addition to referring to himself as the "bread of life", Jesus also describes himself as "the life" on a few other occasions in St. John's account of the Gospel.
+* In addition to referring to himself as the "bread of life," Jesus also describes himself as "the life" on a few other occasions in St. John's account of the Gospel.

-  * After one of Jesus's friends died, Jesus told the sister of the friend, “I am the resurrection and the life”.
-Jesus then went on to resurrect his friend from death to life \(See [John 11:1-45](https://www.biblegateway.com/passage/?search=John%2011%3A1-45&version=NASB)\).
+  * After one of Jesus's friends died, Jesus told the sister of the friend, “I am the resurrection and the life.”
+Jesus then went on to resurrect his friend from death to life (See [John 11:1-45](https://www.biblegateway.com/passage/?search=John%2011%3A1-45&version=NASB)).

-  * In that same Gospel account, Jesus also told his disciples, "I am the way, the truth and the life” \(See [John 14:2-6](https://www.biblegateway.com/passage/?search=John%2014%3A2-6&version=NASB)\)
+  * In that same Gospel account, Jesus also told his disciples, "I am the way, the truth, and the life” (See [John 14:2-6](https://www.biblegateway.com/passage/?search=John%2014%3A2-6&version=NASB)).

-* Throughout St. John's account of the Gospel, Jesus repeatedly teaches that he came to earth not to kill or destroy humans but to give "eternal life" to all those who would listen to his teaching and believed in him.
+* Throughout St. John's account of the Gospel, Jesus repeatedly teaches that he came to earth not to kill or destroy humans but to give "eternal life" to all those who would listen to his teaching and believe in him.

   * *The Son of Man be lifted up, so that **everyone who believes will have eternal life in Him**.
 For **God so loved the world, that He gave His only Son, so that everyone who believes in Him will not perish, but have eternal life**.
 For God did not send the Son into the world to judge the world, but so that the world might be saved through Him.*
   -John 3:14-17